Short stories, ed. Dimitri Nasrallah, published 2020

 The poems in MEQ are inhabited by migration and distance.
 They are ghosts that issue from suburban oblivion.They drift between North and South America looking for their ancestry in the cities and rainforests of Guyana, the Atlantic Ocean, and the prairies, foothills, and badlands of Western Canada.

-Novel.
-Jacket and text by LOKI Design.
-Published November 2016
+Novel, jacket and text by LOKI Design, published 2016

-Cover story, Spring 2017 issue Montréal Reivew of Books
+Cover story, Montréal Reivew of Books, Spring 2017

 The Ministry of Culture seeks to shape and direct every detail of Québec society, and institutes a vast surveillance program.
 It plants agents in offices, cafés, and daycares.
 It abducts citizens, interrogates them, and meticulously catalogues their testimony.
 When Accordéon's itinerant narrator is detained, their testimony discloses a counter-conspiracy in which a mythic flying canoe will ascend to thwart the Ministry and decolonize Québec society.

 Poetry, published 2010

-Nominated for the Manitoba Book Awards Manuela Dias Design Prize, 2010
+Shortlist, Manitoba Book Awards, Manuela Dias Design Prize, 2010

 Maple Leaf Rag is a dynamic, jazz-and-noise-infused riff on Canadian culture.
 Its concrete and written soundscape explores belonging, dislocation and relocation, and national identity from a Black Canadian perspective.
 This collection of poems syncopates the page and scores speech.